Kipok/NeMo-Skills/docs/pipelines/training.md

 !!! tip

     Many scripts access `++input_files` argument.
-You can use any glob patterns there and also reference multiple files/patterns separated by space.
+You can use any glob patterns there and also reference multiple files/patterns separated by space or comma.

-Note that unlike most other scripts, this one doesn't accept a `--cluster` parameter and you can currently only run it locally (this will be changed soon).
+If you want to run that command inside container or on cluster, add `ns run_cmd --cluster=...` in the beginning.

 You need to pass in the config/template files so that we can format the data accordingly.
 There are many more parameters that data preparation script supports which you can see